TRENTHAM

 ☆☆☆☆

 SINBIN is a fantastic little sprinter, but she does find it hard to win.
 Jostled around when 3rd at Egmont over 1400m before a strong late bid for 2nd behind the talented CLEAT on a Heavy 8 at Woodville.
-Led from the 200m at New Plymouth last start and was far too good for them on an improved track.
+Led from the 200m at New Plymouth and was far too good for them on an improved track.
 He hasn't yet won on a heavy surface, but his fitness is undeniable, and trainer, Robbie Patterson should have him in top condition for this race.
-The DERRYN mare will be hunting for better ground down the middle or even wide out, so if she gets a roll on then may be able to offer up a strong late burst.
+The DERRYN mare will be hunting for better ground wide out, so if she gets a roll on then may be able to offer up a late burst that will pose a strong challenge.

 ☆☆☆